In this article, we list the parts of a drum kit and explain what each part does.

 - You can also vary the hi-hat tone simply by striking different parts of the cymbal.
 For example, hitting the middle of the top hi-hat will produce a brighter note with less resonance, in comparison to say, tapping the rim, which produces a note that rings out for longer.

-These drums are more often referred to as ‘toms’ rather than tom-toms and look similar to the bass drum, just much smaller.
+These drum kit parts are often referred to as ‘toms’ or ‘tom-toms’ and look similar to the bass drum, just much smaller.

 Some toms have both a batter skin and a resonant skin however, unlike the snare, the resonator skin isn’t always used and there are no wires underneath.